John Finnemore: As writer and comedian

 In September 2011, Finnemore wrote a pilot episode for BBC One called George and Bernard Shaw, a sitcom starring Robert Lindsay and Richard Griffiths as an elderly gay couple.
 The show was not picked up for a full series.

 Finnemore has appeared on various BBC Radio 4 shows, including The Now Show, The Unbelievable Truth, I'm Sorry I Haven't A Clue, Just a Minute, and The News Quiz and is a regular performer at the bi-monthly Tall Tales storytelling shows held in North London.

 Since 2016, he has written Listener cryptic crosswords under the pseudonym 'Emu', published in The Times.

 During the COVID-19 pandemic, Finnemore uploaded videos to his YouTube channel entitled "Cabin Fever" as his Cabin Pressure character Arthur Shappey.
 These would often involve games or puzzles for the viewer.
 In this period, he became the fourth person to win a prize for solving Cain's Jawbone, a literary puzzle created by Edward Powys Mathers in 1934.
 In 2023, Finnemore revealed he was writing a sequel to the puzzle, to be published by Unbound in 2024.
 The book titled "The Researcher's First Murder: A New Cain's Jawbone Puzzle" was first published on 22.
 August 2024 by Unbound.

 Finnemore was also a co-writer, with Neil Gaiman, of the second series of Good Omens, which starred Michael Sheen and David Tennant.

+In May 2027, Finnemore's five-play cycle The Traitors: Acts of Betrayal, based on the reality TV show The Traitors, will have its world premiere at the Gillian Lynne Theatre in London's West End.

-As actor / self
+As actor/self

 Finnemore appeared as recurring minor character Chris in Miranda Hart's television sitcom Miranda, in the episodes "Teacher" (2009), "Before I Die" (2010), "The Dinner Party" (2013) and "I Do, But to Who?"
 (2014).

 In 2014 Finnemore was the narrator for 24 Hours to Go Broke on Dave in the episodes "Iceland", "Greece", "Germany", "Ireland" and "Armenia". and two years later was runner-up on Celebrity Mastermind, his specialist subject the ghost stories of MR James.

 John Finnemore featured as Paul, a Space Shuttle pilot in Armando Iannucci's American space comedy Avenue 5, for which he has also written teleplays for several episodes.